 Engage with customers in real-time across every channel, no matter the medium.
 Use visitor tracking and email analytics to know what your customers are seeing.

-In terms of redemption, the portion of emailed coupons redeemed via mobile will typically be 80%-90% of the total email coupon redemptions (slightly higher than the percent viewed via mobile).
+In terms of redemption, the portion of digital coupons redeemed via mobile will typically be 80%-90% of the total email coupon redemptions (slightly higher than the percent viewed via mobile).
 Based on our experience, this higher redemption rate for mobile versus desktop (printing) is due to the habit consumers have of always carrying their phones (and therefore the coupon) with them.

 On the channel-delivery side, when consumers are given the option of receiving coupons via email or SMS as is the case with Jack’s promo, typically more than 35% will select SMS.
 This percentage has been growing steadily every year for the past five years.